 Other secondary factors that will also impact the rental price of your property include:

 - If you’re renting out the common bedroom, whether the tenant gets sole use of the common toilet (effectively en suite)

 So the price is settled.
 Next, it’s time to advertise your HDB rental to potential tenants.

-When listing your home for rent on Carousell, simply follow the fields in the form:
+So you’re listing your home for rent on Carousell, because why not?
+Free, easy, pretty solid platform.
+Simply follow the fields in the form:

 And don’t just state the details, help potential tenants make sense of your location and facilities and highlight the charms of living in your rental home.

 Under 10 minutes’ walk to the MRT with many useful bus routes?
 Are you comfortable living right next to amenities like a supermarket or shopping mall?
 Position your rental attractively and accurately.

 Tip: When writing the description of your HDB flat, don’t contain all your text in one giant block.
 Breaking them up into short sentences with bullet points to make it reader-friendly.

 Yes!
 People have started inquiring about your property.

 Do a preliminary screening